Omasum: Anatomy

 The omasum can be found on the right side of the cranial portion of the rumen.
-The omasum receives food from the reticulum through the reticulo-omasal orifice and provides food to the abomasum through the omaso-abomasal orifice.
+It receives food from the reticulum through the reticulo-omasal orifice and provides food to the abomasum through the omaso-abomasal orifice.
 The omasum is spherical to crescent shape and has multiple leaflets similar to that of a book called omasal laminae.
 The omasal laminae are made of thin muscular layers covered with a nonglandular mucous membrane.
 The omasal laminae come from the sides of the large curvature and project towards the inside of the omasum, extending from the reticulo-omasal orifice to the omaso-abomasal orifice.
-The laminae greatly increase the surface area of the omasum.
+They greatly increase the surface area of the omasum.
 The laminae are covered in omasal papillae that are claw-like in some ruminants or blunt cones in others.
 These papillae further increase the surface area but they also provide increased friction against the food particles.